The highlights

 - Other debt

 On the Money and Mindset With Bright and Brian podcast, Ford outlines how calculating your net worth can be an important part of a financial check-in.
-It’s both an honest look at your financial situation and a figure that can help you set goals for the future, he says.

 “If your net worth is going up steadily, you know that you’re doing a pretty good job financially,” he says.
 “And there are two ways you can grow your net worth.
 You can either save and invest more or you can pay off debt—or do both.”

-Build self-efficacy through financial check-ins.
+Build confidence and optimism through financial check-ins.

-When you reach your short-term goals, you’re setting yourself up to achieve even bigger things in the future.
-“You’re accomplishing a task, you’re solving a problem, and you’re growing your ability,” Dickson says.
+When you reach your short-term financial goals, you’re setting yourself up to achieve even bigger things in the future.
+“You’re accomplishing a task, you’re solving a problem, and you’re growing your ability,” says Bright Dickson, a positive psychology expert with Truist and co-host of the Money and Mindset with Bright and Brian podcast.
 “That’s self-efficacy.
 It builds confidence.
 It builds optimism, and it’s connected to positive emotion.”

 - Get that check-in going!
 Use the five questions at the beginning of this article to help kick things off.